Frequently Asked Questions

 Q: My parents didn't claim me on their taxes.
 Am I considered independent?

-A: That is not a factor that the government considers for financial aid eligibility.
-They determine your dependency status strictly from the set of 7 yes/no questions on the FAFSA.
+A: That is not a factor the government considers for dependency status.
+Your dependency status is determined by the 10 yes/no questions on the FAFSA.

 Q: Do you offer state grants?